groupvine/gv-doc/2-members/2-membersList.md

 <span class="sub g4s">

-* Sub-group senders can email to a list, that was defined in a parent group, to reach their members on that list.
+* Sub-group senders can email to a list that was defined in a parent group to reach their members on that list.

 </span> <!-- sub g4s -->